Gerald Gadit

-Gerald Gadit (born 16 May 1999) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan on loan from Sabah.
+Gerald Gadit (born 16 May 1999) is a Malaysian professional footballer who plays as a centre-back.

-Gerald has been called by coach of the national under-23 football team, Brad Maloney for the 2022 AFF U-23 Championship.
+Gerald has been called by Brad Maloney for the 2022 AFF U-23 Championship.

 Club career

 In 2021, Gerald who plays for the Piala Presiden Sabah squad was called to join the senior squad of Sabah F.C. in the Malaysia Super League.

 International career

 In January 2022, Gerald was called up to the national under-23 team, led by Brad Maloney, as the 2022 AFF U-23 Championship starts in February 2022 that was held in Phnom Penh, Cambodia.